-Some GLBT people say that, from the time they were very young even just five or six they “felt different.”
+Some LGBT people say that, from the time they were very young even just five or six they “felt different.”
 They didn’t share the grade-school crushes about which friends talked, they had crushes on friends of their own sex, or they questioned their gender identity and no one seemed to be talking about that.

-Often, they say, it took a while to put a name to their feelings to begin to think of themselves as gay, lesbian, bisexual or transgendered.
+Often, they say, it took a while to put a name to their feelings to begin to think of themselves as gay, lesbian, bisexual or trans.
 But when they started thinking in those words, it made sense it fit with the feelings they’d had growing up.

-It’s important to know, too, that you can be a virgin or not be sexually active and still know that you’re gay, lesbian, bisexual or transgendered.
+It’s important to know, too, that you can be a virgin or not be sexually active and still know that you’re gay, lesbian, bisexual or trans.
 Your feelings and your emotional and physical attractions will help tell you who you are.

 Our sexuality develops over time.
 Don’t worry if you aren’t sure.
 Your school years are a time of figuring out what works for you, and crushes and experimentation are often part of that.
 Over time, you’ll find that you’re drawn mostly to men or women or both and then you’ll know.
 You don’t have to label yourself today.

 If you think you’re gay, lesbian, bisexual or trans, don’t be afraid of it, and don’t hide your feelings from yourself.
 All that does is keep you from figuring out your sexual or gender identity from figuring yourself out.